 Foot operated brakes allow the rider to pedal forward to accelerate the bicycle, and pedal backwards to brake.
 The harder you push back on the pedals, the more braking force is applied to the rear wheel.
-Figure 5.1 to know the environment that you are riding on.
-For example, a dry paved road is very predictable when stopping.
-But if you add rain, gravel, snow or anything else, the rider needs to be extra careful, and allow extra stopping distance, and slow down before turning.
-The rider should also be careful as terrain changes to keep the bicycle at a controllable speed.
+Figure 5.1

 In most cases a foot operated brake is strong enough to lock up (stop the wheel from turning) the rear wheel and cause the tire to skid.
 While this will decelerate the bicycle quickly, it will also cause unnecessary wear on the tire, and terrain, and can cause a loss of steering control.